-Actuarially DeterminedA calculated contribution into a defined benefit pension plan for the reporting period, most often determined based on the funding policy of the plan.
+Actuarially Determined Contribution (ADC) or Annual Required Contribution (ARC)A calculated contribution into a defined benefit pension plan for the reporting period, most often determined based on the funding policy of the plan.
 Typically the Actuarially Determined Contribution has a normal cost payment and an amortization payment.